angelov/storgman/readme.md

 organization ofand for Electrical Engineering and Computer Science (EECS) students of universities, institutes and technical schools in Europe.

+You can read the detailed description of the project [here](http://angelovdejan.wordpress.com/2014/08/05/introducing-eestec-platform-for-local-committees/).

 Under development by [Angelov Dejan](http://ultim8.info).
 The application is not production ready yet!